rasikjain/typescript-challenge-backend/readme.md

 Before you begin, please fork this project.
 If you choose to keep the repository prviate, please remember to invite a Memberstack team member as a collaborator.

+The `.env` file contains the Mongo DB connection string.
+The database contains a `sample_airbnb` database which contains a `listingsAndReviews` collection.
+That is where you'll find the data you need.

 ## Assessment

 Your code will be evaluated based: